vocdoni/developer-portal/docs/sdk/reference/classes/VocdoniCensus3Client.md

 Instantiate new VocdoniCensus3 client.

-To instantiate the client just pass the `ClientOptions` you want or empty object to let defaults.
+To instantiate the client just pass the `ClientOptions` you want or use an empty object for the defaults.

 `const client = new VocdoniCensus3Client({EnvOptions.PROD})`